wilcoxen-courses/e270-census-api/README.md

     If the status code is, in fact, 200, the assertion is true and the script continues.
 Otherwise, the script stops.
 We set things up a little differently here because mistakes are very common when initially setting up API calls and it's helpful to have a little information about what went wrong.

-+ Using a CSV file to define the aggregation is very handy and much cleaner and less error-prone than hard-coding it in the script itself.
+1. Using a CSV file to define the aggregation is very handy and much cleaner and less error-prone than hard-coding it in the script itself.
 For example, it's much easier to make sure that each variable is linked to exactly one aggregate group.
 It also makes it easy to change the aggregation later: it's just a matter of editing the CSV file and rerunning the script.

+1. Earlier versions of pandas allowed `.groupby()` to be applied to columns.
+However, future versions will only allow it to be applied to rows, so to aggregate the columns in `attain` it will be necessary to transpose `attain` (swap the rows and columns), do the aggregation, and then transpose the result back.